Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/05ExamplesAndPracticalGuidance/README.md

 * How to adapt for other purposes

-    * The exercise could be modified to focus on specific activities / a specific phase of the research cycle (e.g., publication or assessment)
+    * The exercise could be modified to focus on specific activities / a specific phase of the research cycle (e.g., publication or assessment).

-    * Other selection criteria could be used, e.g. practices participants use themselves, or practices that would be most ideal (independent of feasibility/efforts needed)
+    * Other selection criteria could be used, e.g. practices participants use themselves, or practices that would be most ideal (independent of feasibility/efforts needed).

 ##### **Example 4: Open Science discussion topics**